LionAG/FoundationGameCamera/README.md

 The display hook is not fully functional - to use it:

-1. Set the desired values using the overlay sliders.
+1. Set desired values using the overlay sliders.
-2. Go to display settings and move the brightness slider in any way.
+2. Go to display settings and move the brightness slider.

 Using a custom resolution scale still requires using windowed mode.